GauravGajavelli/GauravGajavelli/README.md

 ### Hi, my name is Gaurav Gajavelli!<br>

 👋 I'm currently a SWE intern @Caterpillar Inc. on the eCommerce Software Engineering & Delivery team.<br><br>
-📚 I'm a junior studying Computer Science and Software Engineering at Rose-Hulman Institute of Technology<br><br>
+📚 I'm a senior studying Computer Science and Software Engineering at Rose-Hulman Institute of Technology<br><br>
 🔭 I’m working on a web app for students to review their debugging performance on submissions in data structures and algorithms courses<br><br>
 🌱 I'm currently deepening my knowledge in machine learning and frontend frameworks, including Next.js and React, and I recently obtained an associate-level AWS certification<br><br>
 📫 How to reach me:<br>